cms-tau-pog/TauFW/docs/CMSDAS2020/norm_and_corr_exp.md

 [ModuleMuTau](../../PicoProducer/python/analysis/CMSDAS2020/ModuleMuTau.py) by dividing the two histograms after having normalized them to unity, and extracting the appropriate weight using the `Pileup_nTrueInt` quantity from the simulated NanoAOD input sample.
 In the next step, extend the weight applied to all simulated samples in [plots_and_histograms_CMSDAS2020.py](../../Plotter/plots_and_histograms_CMSDAS2020.py) accordingly.

+You can demonstrate the effect of the reweighting by having a look at two quantities affected by this correction:

+* Number of reconstructed primary vertices (`PV_npvs`)
+* Pileup density &rho;, computed from all PF Candidates (`fixedGridRhoFastjetAll`)

+Furthermore, make a plot of the two pileup distributions in data and simulation, and the resulting correction weights histogram.

+### Muon efficiency corrections

+### Z boson p<sub>T</sub> correction